operand/agency/README.md

 Agency is a python library that provides a minimal framework for creating agent-integrated systems for any scale or purpose.

-The library enables you to connect intelligent agents with software systems and human users in a scalable and flexible way making it easy to integrate, monitor, and control your agent system.
+The library provides an easy to use API that enables you to connect intelligent agents with software systems and human users, making it simple to integrate, monitor, and control your agent system.

-Agency provides a simple API to flexibly build to your requirements, and allows you to scale as needed once you've identified the architecture that works.
+Agency's minimalistic design allows you to flexibly experiment and build to your requirements.
+Once you've found an architecture that works, you can scale it out to your needs.

 ## Features